 From its capital, Santiago, to the southernmost fjords, a trip to Chile is the perfect vacation for explorers.
 You can visit deserts, salt flats, and also lake-side villages and amazing beaches.
-Heading south, the Patagonian steppe rises and the stunning peaks of Torres del Paine National Park invites all travelers to enjoy a once-in-a-lifetime hiking experience.
-Isla de Pascua, Easter Island it’s also a popular must-have attraction on a tour to Chile.
+Heading south, the Patagonian steppe rises and the stunning peaks of Torres del Paine National Park invite all travelers to enjoy a once-in-a-lifetime hiking experience.
+Isla de Pascua, Easter Island, is also a popular, must-visit attraction on a tour to Chile.

 Santiago is the capital of Chile and the largest city in the country.
 It’s located in the Central Valley and it features an amazing mixture of art deco and neo-gothic architecture with fantastic views of the Andes Mountain Range.
 It was founded in 1541 by the Spanish crown, and today is a must-stop to include in any of your tours to Chile.

 Art collections of pre-Columbian and contemporary art, local markets, beautiful parks like Cerro Santa Lucía and the Mapocho River that flows through the city, are some of the attractions of Santiago.
 Located just one hour away from vineyards and the Pacific Ocean, there are other attractions you can visit near the city like Valparaíso and Viña del Mar, where most locals prefer to spend their summer vacation.

 This tourist attraction is located in Chilean Patagonia.
 Located in southern Chile, Torres del Paine National Park was created in 1959.
 Its name comes from the distinctive three granite peaks of the Paine mountain range or Paine Massif.
 Paine comes from the Tehuelche language and means “blue” while torres means “towers” in Spanish.
 The Tehuelches, known for their hunting skills, were the first community to inhabit this region.
 Today, Torres del Paine National Park receives thousands of visitors every year looking for adventure.
 Most of them come to the park for the famous “W” trek, a 5-day hiking trip.